gabrieleiannetti/slurm_cluster_installation/README.md

 ```

 Edit the MySQL server configuration file under: **/etc/mysql/my.cnf**
-Uncomment the following line to allow remote access from a different host rather then localhost:
+Uncomment the following line to allow remote access from a different host rather than localhost:
 ```
 bind-address           = 127.0.0.1
 ```